Regulatory Harmonization and Convergence

 Asia-Pacific Economic Cooperation Life Sciences Innovation Forum Regulatory Harmonization Steering Committee

 The Asia-Pacific Economic Cooperation (APEC) organization is a multilateral, voluntary collective of economies that border the Pacific.
 APEC promotes trade and sustainable economic growth through policy alignment and technical cooperation.
 APEC undertakes its work through an array of dedicated subject matter fora, which includes the Life Sciences Innovation Forum (LSIF).
 The primary goal of the LSIF “is to bring together representatives of the government, private sector and academia to promote life-sciences innovation in support of human health in the region.”
 In 2008, the Regulatory Harmonization Steering Committee (RHSC) was created under the authority of the LSIF in order to promote a strategic and coordinated approach to medical product regulatory harmonization/convergence and capacity building efforts within the APEC region.
 The RHSC has developed a Strategic Framework that identifies priority work areas and implementation roadmaps which promote greater convergence in the regulation of medical products, which includes training as an important component.
 FDA CBER joins the Center for Drug Evaluation and Research and the Center for Devices and Radiological Health in participating in the RHSC and its working groups.
-FDA CBER experts contribute to the following priority work areas: Supply Chain Integrity and Product Quality, Pharmacovigilance, Good Review Practices, Multi-regional Clinical Trials, Good Clinical Practice Inspection, Cell and Tissue-based Therapeutic Products, and Biotherapeutic Products.
+FDA CBER experts contribute to the following priority work areas: Global Supply Chain Integrity and Product Quality, Pharmacovigilance, Good Registration Management, Multi-regional Clinical Trials and Good Clinical Practice Inspection, Advanced Therapies, Medical Devices, and Biotherapeutic Products.

 ICH stands as the seminal initiative in the domain of regulatory harmonization for medical products.
 The primary objective of ICH is to promote public health.
 The aim is to contribute to a more timely introduction of new medicines and continued availability of approved medicines to patients.
 For example, by minimizing the use of animal testing and preventing unnecessary duplication of clinical trials in humans, without compromising safety and effectiveness, as well as contributing to the development, registration and manufacturing of safe, effective and high quality medicines in an efficient and cost-effective manner.
 Moreover, it works to fulfill this goal through the development of harmonized guidelines through a process of scientific consensus by regulatory and industry experts.
 Furthermore, a key ingredient to the success of the ICH is the commitment by its regulatory members to implement its guidelines.
 Thus, finalized ICH guidelines are implemented in the U.S. as FDA guidances through its usual Federal Register publication process.